Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
-Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client.
+Navigate to the :guilabel:`SELL` page of the market menu on the left of your :term:`Particl Desktop` client.
   #.
 Click on the :guilabel:`Inventory & Products` tab, and then on the :guilabel:`New` button.

 Create a listing template